Click here for the one page information sheet that I hand out on the first day of class.

 Exploration of the solid Earth, its atmosphere and oceans, and the Earth's place in the solar system.
 Geology 8T is part of the Liberal Studies elementary subject matter program for students who are preparing to be K-8 teachers in California.
 This class explores the natural science portion of the curriculum through classroom-ready activities that emphasize investigation.
 You should come out of this class with a sound knowledge of general Earth Science, the processes of science, and ideas and materials to use in your own classroom settings.
 Laboratory three hours.
 Prerequisite: GEOL 8; may be taken concurrently.

 The class is taught through hands-on activities.
 The course material is designed to be learned in class, therefore it is essential that you attend all classes.
 Many of the activities you will do are appropriate for children in K-8 classrooms, however, we will tackle them at a higher intellectual level.
 The only text for this class is the Geology 8T lab manual, available in the bookstore.
 You must bring it to class each week.
-I post notes for each activity on your Class Schedule Page (click on the topic) to supplement what is included in your manual.
-Alternatively, you can go to the Lab Notes Page for the same links.
-It is helpful to read these notes as well as the activity guides in your manual before you come to class.
+Additional information about each lab topic is available through links on the Lab Information Page (click on the topic) to supplement what is included in your manual.

 Grading will be broken down as follows:

-Late assignments may be turned in no later than the BEGINNING of the following lab period.
+Late worksheets must be turned in no later than the BEGINNING of the following lab period.

-IF YOU MISS CLASS YOU STILL HAVE TO TURN IN THE ASSIGNMENT - plan to do that by the following Tuesday for the least impact on your grade.
-Contact a classmate and look at the Lab Notes Page to find out what you missed; I will post the assignments at the end of each lab period on the Assignments Page with some comments about what you need to do to make up the assignment.
-Please contact me (email@example.com) if for some reason I forget to upload the assignment!
+IF YOU MISS CLASS YOU STILL HAVE TO TURN IN THE WORKSHEETS COLLECTED DURING THAT LAB PERIOD- plan to do that by the following Tuesday for the least impact on your grade.
+Information about each week's topic is linked through the Lab Information Page.
+I also post the worksheets that I ended up collecting at the end of lab on the Lab Information Page.

-Assignments may be rewritten once for a higher grade, but only if they were originally handed in on time.
-You do not have to rewrite the entire assignment, only those parts on which you lost points.
+Some graded worksheets may be rewritten once for a higher grade, but only if they were originally handed in on time (during lab or by Tuesday after lab).
+You need only rewrite those parts on which you lost points (not the whole worksheet).
 When you do your rewrites please take into account any comments that I may have made on your original assignment.
-Hand in your original graded assignment with your rewrite.
+Hand in your original graded work with your rewrite.
 Rewrites are due one week after the graded assignments were returned and will NOT be accepted later than that.

-There will be a short quiz at the beginning of class every week, starting in week 3.
-Detailed information about each quiz will be posted on the Quiz Page one week prior to the quiz date.
+There will be a short quiz at the beginning of class almost every week, starting in week 3.
+Detailed information about each quiz will be posted through quiz links on the Lab Information Page one week prior to the quiz date.
 If you miss a quiz you must contact me (firstname.lastname@example.org) to arrange to take the quiz BEFORE the next class period, otherwise you will receive a zero for that quiz.

 It is impossible to make up a lab unless you arrange to attend a different lab during that same week.
-If you miss class, download the weekly assignment posted on the Assignments Page and turn it in to me before the beginning of the next class period (best to slip it under my door by the following Wednesday, Placer Hall 1018).
-See the late assignment categories above.
-In order to do the assignment well, be sure to read about the activities in your lab manual, review the notes posted on the Lab Notes Page, speak to a classmate, and e-mail me if you have specific questions (email@example.com).
+If you miss class, check to see what worksheets were collected (posted on the Lab Information Page) and turn those in to me before the beginning of the next class period (best to slip it under my door by 3 pm the following Tuesday, Placer Hall 1018).
+See the late work information above.
+In order to do the worksheets well, be sure to read about the activities in your lab manual, review the information posted for each topic on the Lab Information Page, speak to a classmate, and e-mail me if you have specific questions (email@example.com).
 If a quiz was taken during the lab that you missed, you will have to make that up before the next class session (contact me right away to arrange a time sometime before the next class meeting).